matuzalemmuller/tcc-engtelecom/remote-setup/README.md

 ---
 ### Deploy remote k8s cluster

-Modify the file `remote-setup/cluster.yml` to include the correct IPs and username so rancher can access the VMs and create the cluster.
-After changing the file, deploy the remote k8s cluster using rke:
+Modify the file `remote-setup/cluster.yml` to include the correct IPs and usernames so Rancher can access the VMs and create the cluster.
+After changing the file, deploy the remote k8s cluster using rke.
+The following command should be run within the `remote-setup` folder:

 ```
 rke up --config ./cluster.yml